AkashShetty45/Dlithe/README.md

 - Receive Advice: Based on the information you provide, the program will generate advice or suggestions related to real estate properties that match your criteria.
 - Exit the Program: After receiving the advice, you can exit the program.

-This program is a basic example, and in a real-world scenario, you would need a more extensive database of real estate listings and more sophisticated algorithms for matching user preferences with available properties.
-Additionally, you might want to consider implementing a graphical user interface (GUI) for a more user-friendly experience.